Buy Now, Pay Later

 Prominent banks such as JPMorgan Chase, Citizens Bank, and Citibank compete on larger balance sheets, lower cost of funds, better underwriting models, and an established customer base acquired through their core offerings.

-More recently in July 2021, it was reported that Apple was working with Goldman Sachs on its in-house BNPL product “Apple Pay Later”.
+In July 2021, it was reported that Apple was working with Goldman Sachs on its in-house BNPL product “Apple Pay Later”.
 The product seems to be an extension of its installment financing for Mac and iPad purchases made through the Apple Card.
 Following this, Block announced that it would acquire the leading Australian BNPL provider Afterpay for USD 29 billion, a 31% premium to its market value, via a share swap.

 In House Development